brianephraim/Meteor-View-Nesting/README.md

 This accomplishes the effect I desired of nesting views within other views.
 Subviews survive hot code pushes and parentview destruction/resurrection.

-There are some critical issues.
-Please fork.
+There are some bad errors in certain browsers.